PCB Routing Angle Myths: 45-Degree Angle Versus 90-Degree Angle

 With today’s equipment, however, it turns out that it usually doesn’t matter which angle you use.
 By utilizing modern PCB design software, routing tools can accommodate for whichever angle choice you stand behind or that is necessary for your device’s needs.

-The Effect of Right-Angle Tracks on EMI Emission
+The Effect of Right-Angle PCB Tracks on EMI Emission

-Engineers are often concerned about having right-angle tracks on their PCB board shape due to the possibility of Electromagnetic Interference (EMI) radiated at sharp corners.
+Engineers are often concerned about having right-angle PCB tracks on their circuit board shape due to the possibility of Electromagnetic Interference (EMI) radiated at sharp corners.
 The popular theory is that high-frequency signals emit Radio Frequency radiation at every 90° turn of the copper track.
-This mere assumption is enough for most hardware designers to eliminate any right PCB routing angles from their track design or auto router software.
+This mere assumption is enough for most hardware designers to eliminate any right-angle PCB routing from their track design or auto router software.

 However, the theory that electrons in a high speed signal are unable to make right-angle turns has been debunked by an experienced electrical engineer, Dr. Howard Johnson.
 As a matter of fact, electrons bounce billions of times in different directions even with a short length; they have minimal problems navigating right-angle corners.